26 Prediction

 na.omit()

 While the features that are used in building a prediction model and even how they are encoded can “have a significant impact on model performance” (Kuhn and Johnson, 2013, p.
-27), we only consider the features used by Bao et al. (2020) in our analysis here and discuss issues related to features later in the chapter.
+27), we only consider the features used by Bao et al. (2020) in our analysis here and explore issues related to features in discussion questions.

 26.2.2 Outcome

-In this chapter, we follow Bao et al. (2020) and focus on a single binary categorical variable taking values of “no fraud” and “fraud”, which might be represented using \(\{0, 1\}\) (i.e., an indicator variable), but in statistical learning one often sees such variables represented using \(\{-1, 1\}\).2 Bao et al. (2020) identify frauds based on the existence of an Accounting and Auditing Enforcement Releases (AAERs) released by the SEC affecting the firm.3 While the focus on binary variables might seem limiting, it facilitates our presentation of some core ideas of statistical learning within the confines of a single chapter.
+In this chapter, we follow Bao et al. (2020) and focus on a single binary categorical variable taking values of “no fraud” and “fraud”, which might be represented using \(\{0, 1\}\) (i.e., an indicator variable), but in statistical learning one often sees such variables represented using \(\{-1, 1\}\).2 Bao et al. (2020) define a fraud as the existence of an Accounting and Auditing Enforcement Release (AAER) released by the SEC affecting the firm.3 While the focus on binary variables might seem limiting, it facilitates our presentation of some core ideas of statistical learning within the confines of a single chapter.

 aaer_firm_year